andex-fi/docs/docs/concepts/protocol/integration-issues.md

 sidebar_position: 4
 ---

 Fee-on-transfer and rebasing tokens may not function correctly on Andex.
-Sui Network and the Move language generally are still new and evolving technologies so it may take longer time before there are generally accepted standards for implementation of unique type of coins.
+Venom Network and the Threaded Solidity language are still relatively new and evolving technologies so it may take longer time before there are generally accepted standards for implementation of unique type of coins.

 ## Fee-on-transfer Tokens

-Fee-on-transfer tokens may not function with our router contracts.
+Fee-on-transfer tokens may not function with our swap contracts.
 As a workaround, the token creators may create a token wrapper or a customized router.

 ## Rebasing Tokens